[HISTORY: Adopted by the Council of the City of Pawtucket as indicated in article histories. Amendments noted where applicable.]

 In the service of all notices, orders, writs, precepts and other papers of the several departments of the city government, its officers and servants, excepting the Police Division, preference shall be given to the City Sergeant, provided that such notices, writs and other papers may be legally served by such officer.

-Any person who, without authorization from the City Clerk, changes or amends, by additions or deletions, any part or portion of the Code of the City of Pawtucket, or who alters or tampers with such Code in any manner whatsoever which will cause the legislation of the city to be misrepresented thereby, or who violates any other provision of this ordinance shall, upon conviction thereof, be punishable by a fine of not more than five hundred dollars ($500.) or by imprisonment for not more than thirty (30) days.
+Any person who, without authorization from the City Clerk, changes or amends, by additions or deletions, any part or portion of the Code of the City of Pawtucket, or who alters or tampers with such Code in any manner whatsoever which will cause the legislation of the city to be misrepresented thereby, or who violates any other provision of this ordinance shall be punished by a fine of not more than five hundred dollars ($500.).

 All fines and penalties for the violation of this Code or of any city ordinance, rule, regulation or order shall be recoverable by complaint, warrant or other appropriate legal process before any tribunal having jurisdiction thereof and when recovered shall enure to the use of the city unless otherwise specially provided by general law or in the ordinance respecting the same.